oh-facts/Redward-Cullen/README.md

-# Yekate
+# Redward Cullen

-Yekate is the successor of Ball;Square, my previous engine.
-So, you can call Yekate as BS2 if you want.
+The successor of Ball;Square, my previous engine.
+So, you can call it BS2

 The only library used is sfml because it can handle drawing, windowing and audio.
 Everything else is written by me.